 Queries contain keywords, terms that are especially indicative of what a user is looking for.
 However, these keywords are not universal.
 They vary based on your catalog and products.
 For a clothing company, the word “red” in a query likely indicates that a user is searching for red articles.
 For a film database however, “red” is probably unrelated to a color category.

 Once you determine the intended effect of specific query terms or phrases, you can dynamically change your users’ results when their search matches those terms.
 Algolia lets you configure this using Rules.

 Rules can respond to specific queries.
 When encountering certain query terms or phrases, they can modify your users’ search results in a predefined way.

 Rules are also an effective way to merchandise and promote products.

-- or even changing the entire query to better match the data in your index.
+- Changing the entire query to better match the data in your index.

-In this section, we provide an overview of the most popular (but not exhaustive) ways of detecting and responding to user intent with Rules.
+This section provides an overview of the most popular (but not exhaustive) ways of detecting and responding to user intent with rules.

 - Dynamic filtering

 - Removing or replacing words and phrases

 - Creating keyword-based searches